 Though considered invasive in many parts of North America, few studies have documented the impacts of these taxa in Pacific Northwest estuaries.
 Alleging non-native cattails qualify as invasive species in this region, and are thus linked to economic, social, or ecological losses, is therefore speculative, though supported by current evidence.
 First, non-native cattails have been recognised and actively managed as invasive species for decades in the Skagit River Delta, located 100 km south in Washington State (Hood 2013).
 Here they have also established successfully, and now comprise an estimated 226 ha or 12.5% of tidal habitat, possibly representing the largest infestation in the State (Heimer & Parsons 2013).
-Second, our observations suggest that a substantial portion of cattail in the estuary is T. x glauca, echoing the findings of studies conducted in Prairie Pothole, Great Lake, and Laurentian regions of North America (Travis et al. 2010; Kirk et al. 2011; Freeland et al. 2013; Tangen et al. 2022).
-This suggests that known mechanisms of dominance by T. x glauca, such as hybrid vigour (Bunbury-Blanchette et al. 2015; Zapfe & Freeland 2015), and excessive leaf litter, which suppresses competition (Larkin et al. 2012a; Stewart 2021) and exudes leachates that inhibit the germination of parental species (Szabo et al. 2018), may be effective in this environment.
+Second, our observations suggest that a substantial portion of cattail in the estuary is T. × glauca, echoing the findings of studies conducted in Prairie Pothole, Great Lake, and Laurentian regions of North America (Travis et al. 2010; Kirk et al. 2011; Freeland et al. 2013; Tangen et al. 2022).
+This suggests that known mechanisms of dominance by T. × glauca, such as hybrid vigour (Bunbury-Blanchette et al. 2015; Zapfe & Freeland 2015), and excessive leaf litter, which suppresses competition (Larkin et al. 2012a; Stewart 2021) and exudes leachates that inhibit the germination of parental species (Szabo et al. 2018), may be effective in this environment.
 Third, new research suggests the biotic impacts of cattail in the FRE are consistent with other regions of North America.
 Cattail monocultures in the FRE possess lower native plant diversity than nearby native marshes (Stewart 2021), which was also observed in urban wetlands in Illinois (Boers et al. 2007) and lacustrine marshes in the Great Lakes (Tuchman et al. 2009; Farrer & Goldberg 2014).
 Macroinvertebrate abundance was found to be lower in cattail-invaded sites than native marshes (Lee 2021), which is consistent to studies in Kansas (Kostecke et al. 2005) and the Great Lakes (Lawrence et al. 2016a).
 It is therefore reasonable to infer that the conversion of 500,000 m2 of native marsh to non-native cattail has ecological implications, and future studies should investigate these biotic and abiotic impacts further.

 Management Implications